Uttar Pradesh: The Heartland of India

 Lower Courts

-- District Courts operate at district level
+- District Courts operate at the district level

 Special Administrative Facts